presleyschumacher/07-streaming-data-final-project/README.md

 4. Patient 4 levels were mostly random.
 Both high and low at times to show the importance of monitoring because sometimes you don't always know what will happen.

 ## The Significance
-* 10-15% of heart attack patients die before arriving at the hospital and 10% die at the hospital.
+* 10-15% of heart attack patients die before arriving at the hospital.
+10% of heart attack patients die at the hospital.
-* Patients who receive early treatment have better prognosis.
+* With each passing minute after a heart attack, more heart tissue loses oxygen and deteriorates or dies.
 If there is a large area of damaged heart muscle, the patient may have prolonged health complications.
-* With each passing minute after a heart attack, more heart tissue loses oxygen and deteriorates or dies.
 * Timely treatment of a heart attack is vital.
 * If there is something that can help in the early detection and, therefore, early intervention of a heart attack then more patients may have a better chance at living a longer, healthier life.